 - BluntStall: It’s similar to a nose stall but you should stall on the vert ramp’s coping with the tail.

-Above, we mentioned the list of 100 fingerboard tricks that includes every type of trick ranging from easy, medium, and hard.
+Above, we mentioned the list of over 100 fingerboard tricks that includes every type of trick ranging from easy, medium, and hard.

 It’s the easiest trick anyone can master by trying it several times.
 Just use your finger on the tail and scoop it towards you.
 And try to catch the board when it gets 90 or not 90.